Hadrian's Wall & Northumberland Preview

 Lanercost Priory

-Lanercost Priory is an impressive red sandstone sanctuary, its stones famously drawn from nearby Hadrian’s Wall, and set in a beautifully secluded position beside the gentle flow of the River Irthing.
-Founded in 1166 by Robert de Vallibus (de Vaux) for Augustinian Canons, and consecrated in 1169, the priory has witnessed centuries of history, endurance, and quiet resilience.
+Lanercost Priory is an impressive red sandstone sanctuary, its stones famously drawn from nearby Hadrian’s Wall.
+Set in a beautifully secluded position beside the gentle flow of the River Irthing.
+It was founded in 1166 by Robert de Vallibus for Augustinian Canons, and consecrated in 1169, the priory has witnessed centuries of history, endurance, and quiet resilience.

-Though little is recorded of its early years, it undoubtedly suffered during the Scottish raids of 1296, 1297, and 1346, as well as periods of poverty and the upheaval of the Dissolution in 1536, when its buildings passed to Sir Thomas Dacre of Naworth.
+Though little is recorded of its early years, it undoubtedly suffered during the Scottish raids of the 12th century and the upheaval of the Dissolution in 1536, when its buildings passed to Sir Thomas Dacre of Naworth.
 One of its most notable moments came in 1306, when Edward I and his court stayed here for six months after the king fell ill while travelling north to confront the Scots.

 Hare Hill

-Hare Hill in Cumbria is the tallest remaining stretch of Hadrian's Wall, standing up to 3 metres high.
+Hare Hill is the tallest remaining stretch of Hadrian's Wall, standing up to 3 metres high.
 It probably survived because it was later built into the wall of a medieval structure.
 In the 19th century it was substantially rebuilt, using Roman masonry which was probably retrieved from the surrounding area.
 Originally, the Wall here was part of the 30-mile stretch between the river Irthing and Bowness-on-Solway which was made of turf.
-Towards the end of Hadrian’s reign (AD 117–38), this was replaced by a stone wall 2.32 metres wide.
-Hare Hill is a small section of this, surviving up to 3 metres high – approximately two-thirds of the original full height of about 4.5 metres.
+Towards the end of Hadrian’s reign AD 117–38, this was replaced by a stone wall 2.32 metres wide.
+Hare Hill is a small section of this, surviving up to 3 metres high, approximately two-thirds of the original full height of about 4.5 metres.

 Pike Hill Signal Tower